0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Networks & Data Communications/Week 3/Networks - Week 3 Day 1.md

 Each laeyr provides its service by performing certain actions within that layer, and by using the services of the layer *directly below it*
 - Can use hardware and/or software to implement each layer

-This allows for an ease of maintance, updating of the system, etc.
+This allows for an ease of maintenance, updating of the system, change of implementation of a layer’s service transparent to rest of system etc.

 ```ad-warning
 **Drawbacks:**